shrihari-prakash/liquid-node-connector/README.md

 > **_NOTE:_** This project is in very early stages.
 Functionality might be limited.

-The library requires Node version 18 or above.
+This library requires Node version 18 or above.

 ### Documentation